 - a.
-The purpose of the proposed essential public facility civic use; - b.
-An operational characteristics description of the proposed essential public facility civic use and an operational characteristics description of the existing use or uses; - c.
-An evaluation of the potential effects of the proposed essential public facility civic use upon the existing use or uses; - d.
-An evaluation of the potential effects of the proposed essential public facility civic use upon the adjacent properties; - e.
-An evaluation of the potential effects of the proposed essential public facility civic use upon at-risk or special needs populations, including but not limited to children and the physically or mentally disabled; and - f.
-Identification of any applicable mitigation measures designed to address any potential effects identified through the evaluation required herein.
+The purpose of the proposed essential public facility civic use - b.
+An operational characteristics description of the proposed essential public facility civic use and an operational characteristics description of the existing use or uses - c.
+An evaluation of the potential effects of the proposed essential public facility civic use upon the existing use or uses - d.
+An evaluation of the potential effects of the proposed essential public facility civic use upon the adjacent properties - e.
+An evaluation of the potential effects of the proposed essential public facility civic use upon at-risk or special needs populations, including but not limited to children and the physically or mentally disabled and - f.
+Identification of any applicable mitigation measures designed to address any potential effects identified through the evaluation required herein and an an and the set a.
+Purpose of the Proposed use: